worflor/woflo-petsplus-mod/README.md

 - "Guardian of the Grrr-laxy"
 ### uninplemented yet:
 - "Another one, thank you." (get your second pet to level 30)
+- "is that...
+THE BITE OF '87?!!" - credits, colours_c(jamie) (witniss your pet fox do 100% of the damage on a kill)
+- "its called, damage rei-duction" - credits, colours_c(jamie) (get your guardian role pet with the name "Rei" to level 10 and give them a tribute)
+- "this isnt vanilla, chocolate, or strawberry..." (tame an entity usually untamable in the vanilla game)

 ## Configuration and Expandability
 Pets+ includes configuration files (`config/petsplus/...`) where you can customize various components.
 Explore it yourself.